APMG/apm-html5-player/README.md

 Other DOM elements used by the library are selected by the following classes:

 - `js-player-play`: The play/pause button.
-To change state of the button (to alternate between a play and pause icon), you can put the appropriate icons inside the button and show/hide based on the CSS state class applied to `js-player`
+To change state of the button (to alternate between a play and pause icon), you can put the appropriate icons inside the button and show/hide based on the CSS state class applied to `js-player`.
+Can be multiple elements.
-- `js-player-timeline`: The outer container of the scrubber
+- `js-player-timeline`: The outer container of the scrubber.
+Must be a single element.
 - `js-player-progress`: The element indicating the time elapsed inside the scrubber.
-Must be contained inside `js-player-timeline`
+Must be contained inside `js-player-timeline`.
+Must be a single element.
 - `js-player-buffered`: The element indicating the loaded audio buffers.
-Must be contained inside `js-player-timeline` and should not contain any elements (or they will be overwritten)
+Must be contained inside `js-player-timeline` and should not contain any elements (or they will be overwritten).
+Must be a single element.
-- `js-player-volume`: The outer container of the volume bar
+- `js-player-volume`: The outer container of the volume bar.
+Must be a single element.
 - `js-player-volume-current`: The element indicating the current volume.
-Must be contained inside `js-player-volume`
+Must be contained inside `js-player-volume`.
+Must be a single element.
 - `js-player-mute`: The audio mute button.
-To change state of the button (to alternate between a mute and unmute icon), you can put the appropriate icons inside the button and show/hide based on the CSS state class applied to `js-player`
+To change state of the button (to alternate between a mute and unmute icon), you can put the appropriate icons inside the button and show/hide based on the CSS state class applied to `js-player`.
+Must be a single element.
-- `js-player-duration`: Displays the total length (in hh:mm:ss) of the audio which is currently loaded
+- `js-player-duration`: Displays the total length (in hh:mm:ss) of the audio which is currently loaded.
+Must be a single element.
-- `js-player-currentTime`: Displays the current time of the currently loaded audio
+- `js-player-currentTime`: Displays the current time of the currently loaded audio.
+Must be a single element.

 #### DOM Example